 Locally-sourced ingredients and traditions come together in restaurants of Salla for unforgettable meals and gastronomic experiences.
 Eat like an explorer at the log cabin restaurant Kelo, right on the slope!
 Or sample regional delicacies in a Lapland hut at the Salla Reindeer Farm.
 Kiela, a Chaîne des Rôtisseurs restaurant, offers world-class dining in the middle of nowhere.
 Regardless of restaurant, you can be assured of fresh, local ingredients like reindeer, salmon and cucumbers.

-Salla offers a variety of accommodation choices to fit your needs: from log cabin suites on the sides of the fells to luxurious apartments by the resort.
+Salla offers a variety of accommodation choices to fit your needs: from log cabins in the trees to luxurious apartments by the slopes.
 Even with nature just outside your door, you’re never far from services and convenience.

 Traveling to Salla